-Being Australian used to mean a couple of things; you greeted people with ‘g’day’ and you lived in a freestanding house on a big block of land, where you could enjoy a barbie in your garden during the summer.
+Being Australian used to mean a couple of things; you greeted people with ‘g’day’ and you lived in a freestanding house on a big block of land, where you could enjoy a barbie in your garden (read: not a living roof!) during the summer.

 Nowadays, neither of those things are the norm anymore.
 I can’t remember the last time I heard someone, other than Alf Stewart, utter ‘g’day’ as a greeting, and more people live in apartments now than they do freestanding houses.